Ismail II: Familial purge

-Three months after his enthronement, on a day that Ismail insisted was auspicious, he not only ordered the execution of the pro-Haydar faction members of the court, but also showed hostility towards his own supporters.
-He executed people whose only crime was having a position during Tahmasp's reign, and soon it was clear that Ismail, his mind affected by the long imprisonment, wanted to stay at power in any cost.
-Hence, the eighteen month of his rule became a reign of terror that was horrific even by the period's standards.
+Three months after his enthronement, on a day that Ismail insisted was auspicious, he not only ordered the execution of the pro-Haydar faction members of the court but also showed hostility towards his own supporters.
+He executed people whose only crime was having a position during Tahmasp's reign, and soon it was clear that Ismail, his mind affected by the long imprisonment, wanted to stay in power at any cost.
+Hence, the eighteen months of his rule became a reign of terror that was horrific even by the period's standards.

 Ismail, no doubt mindful of the earlier threats that Alqas Mirza and Sam Mirza, Tahmasp's brothers, posed as the crown claimants, ordered the purge of his own brothers, who were mercilessly and cruelly killed: in 9 November 1576, Suleiman Mirza was beheaded in Qazvin.
-Following his death, Ismail's younger brothers and cousins, Mahmud Mirza, Imam Qoli Mirza, Ahmad Mirza were all put to death.
+Following his death, Ismail's younger brothers and cousins, Mahmud Mirza, Imam Qoli Mirza, and Ahmad Mirza, were all put to death.
 Two days after their execution, on 5 March 1577, Ismail ordered the death of his cousin, Prince Ibrahim Mirza, the most prominent Safavid Prince and Ismail's chief judge.
-As a result of his brutality, Prince Mohammad Hossein Mirza raised arms against Ismail in the remote region of Kandahar, but was soon eliminated by Ismail's agents in the city.
+As a result of his brutality, Prince Soltan Hosayn Mirza raised arms against Ismail in the remote region of Kandahar, but was soon eliminated by Ismail's agents in the city.
 His uprising only helped to feed Ismail's paranoia and insanity.
 According to Makhdum Sharifi Shirazi, in some cases of this mass murder, Ismail was unwilling to kill some of his kin, an example being Badi-al Zaman Mirza, his cousin, who was murdered in Sistan.
-After a long discussion, Makhdum convinced the shah that his death was necessary.
-Of all his kinsmen, only Mohammad Khodabanda, his blind brother, and Mohammad's three toddler sons survived this purge.
+After a lengthy discussion, Makhdum convinced the shah that his death was necessary.
+Of all his relatives, only Mohammad Khodabanda, his blind brother, and Mohammad's three infant sons survived this purge.